Admission Information

 - Any courses completed at an institution using a quarter credit system, must be converted to semester credit hours using the following formula: one semester credit hour is equivalent to .67 quarter credit hours; 1 quarter credit hour/1.5=.67 credit hours

-- Prerequisites greater than ten years from the date of application will not be accepted, unless the applicant has provided at least 4,000 hours of direct patient care during that timeframe.
+- All prerequisites except Genetics greater than ten years from the date of application will not be accepted, unless the applicant has provided at least 4,000 hours of direct patient care during that timeframe.

 - Genetics must have been completed within five years of the application date and cannot be plant genetics.